COVID

 Why Do I Need to Partner with Someone?

 Our main goal is to teach you how to assess and respond to patients with traumatic and medical conditions in the backcountry.
-(You can find courses that don’t require practicing these skills on humans, but they have different goals and outcomes.)
 Train NEK students work in pairs or small pods to practice critical backcountry provider skills such as rolling patients, assessing breathing, performing physical exams, splinting arms and legs, stabilizing pelvic fractures, etc. – all with real-time feedback from a real person.
-Upon request we can also assign you a CPR manikin to use throughout the course for practicing face-to-face assessment and intervention skills.
-As the situation allows, WFRs additionally perform some group activities such as lifting and moving patients during a mock rescue – but again, with little to no close contact outside their pods.
+Additionally, WFR students perform some group activities such as lifting and moving patients.

 What Does It Look Like for Me to be Paired with Another Student?

-You and your partner will have room to be socially distanced during lectures.
-You’re asked to wear eye protection (ideally wrap-around) and gloves in addition to well-fitting face masks during close-up practical sessions, as you would with a patient.
+You and your partner will have room to be socially distanced during lectures as you like.
+You’re asked to wear gloves in addition to well-fitting face masks during close-up practical sessions, unless you and your partner decide otherwise.
 And, since the course takes place entirely outdoors, there is endless ventilation.
 That said, it is not without risk.
 You should feel free to request of each other any fewer or further measures that make you more comfortable.

-Let us know if you prefer to bring your own “patient partner”.
-They can either register for the course as any other student would, or audit the course at no cost.
-If they want to audit, please provide us with their name and email address so we can add them to the manifest and share important logistical information with them.
+If you prefer to bring your own “patient partner” they can either register for the course as any other student would, or audit the course at no cost.
+If they want to audit, please provide us with their name and email address so we can make sure there is room in the course for them and share important logistical information with them.

 Your “patient partner” should be prepared to be an active and important part of your learning, whether or not they seek certification.
 Since students learn a LOT by taking turns being a patient, the ideal buddy is one who participates fully and takes turns “rescuing” you – and who has been listening to the lectures and so can give credible feedback.
 We heartily welcome your patient partner to audit at no cost, but if they are completely disinterested in the material you might prefer partnering with another student.
 This is especially important for the eight-day WFR.